letizhamiguel-cyber/ECE-2112-PA-2/README.md

 **C. ABOVE-MEAN SQUARES PROBLEM**

 Create a 6 ×6 ndarray named S containing the squares of the first 36 positive integers in increasing row-major order.
+Compute the mean of all elements of S and store it in S_mean.
+Then use Boolean filtering to select only the elements strictly greater than S_mean.
+Store these values in above_mean.

+Thank you for reading!

+To see the full python program for PA 2, click this link: , download then run all cells.

-# History
+# README file History:
-- Sept 2, 2026 - initial formatting (onti lang)
+- Sept 2, 2026 - Initial formatting of README.
+- Sept 4, 2026 - Continuation of README formatting.
+- Sept 5, 2026 - .ipynb file uploaded to GitHub.
+-